lit/lit/dev-docs/design/how-lit-works.md

 #### Comment

-Comment usually either an expression marker, or a user-written comment with no expression associated with them.
+A Comment is usually either an expression marker, or a user-written comment with no expression associated with them.
 Occasionally though a user may have written an expression inside a comment.
 This is especially easy to do with IDEs that help comment out code sections and are inline-html aware.
 We might see a comment like `<!--<div>${text}</div>-->` in the template text, so we must scan comments for marker text.

+A comment that matches an expression marker ([added in 2.1](#21-join-the-templates-string-literals-with-a-marker-string)), marks a `TemplatePart` in ChildPart position.

 ## 3. Create